If you want to get serious about taking control of your financial life so you can build wealth, it’s time to eliminate car payments.

 Financing a car purchase is normal.

-Last year, I succumbed to the temptation of a low-rate car loan after 11 years of no car payments.
-And regretted it.
+In 2015, I succumbed to the temptation of a low-interest rate car loan after 11 years of no car payments.

-Last week I paid the loan off in one $12,852.20 chunk payment.
+Instead of following the terms of the loan, I paid it off in one $12,852.20 payment.
 The loan is gone.
 The title is mine.

-I hated that payment.
-So I aggressively paid off the 66-month loan in 30 months.
+I still hated that payment.
+So I paid off the 66-month loan in 30 months.
+That was 2004.

-That car gave me nine years of reliable service.
-Seven of those years were payment-free.
+The car gave me nine years of reliable service.
+Seven of those years were completely payment-free.

 After marrying and while preparing for the arrival of our son, Mrs. RBD and I bought a new base model Honda CR-V. We paid cash.